jdraper9/fullstack-react-app-practice/README.md

-# fullstack-react-app-practice
+# weather app

-brushing up on full stack skills using React, Postgres, Node
+A simple weather app, built following along a tutorial using React, Express, and PostgreSQL.